What Causes an Oil Pan to Leak?

 Worn or Damaged Oil Pan Gasket

 The oil pan gasket is sandwiched between the engine block and the oil pan.
 The gasket acts as a seal, preventing oil from leaking from between the two components.
+Some oil pan gaskets are silicone and come as RTV in a tube or a caulk cartridge, even if you buy the OEM gasket from the dealer.

 Oil Pan Gasket Leak Symptoms

 The symptoms associated with a leaking oil pan are fairly straightforward.
-Here are the signs you’ll want to look for:

 Puddle of Oil Underneath the Car